 Interpersonal skills Because their role is to turn the scientific industry into the manufacturing industry, chemical engineers must develop good working relationships with other workers involved in the production process.

 Math skills.
-Chemical engineers use advanced mathematics topics such as calculus to analyze, design and solve problems.
+Chemical engineers use advanced mathematics topics such as calculus to analyze, design, and solve problems.

-Problem solving skills.
+Problem-solving skills.
 In designing the equipment and processes for production, these engineers will be able to preview and identify issues including labor safety and production and environmental protection issues.

 License, certification, and registration

 Licensing for chemical engineers is not common for other engineering professions, nor is it necessary for entry-level positions.
-A Professional Engineering (PE) license, which allows for higher levels of leadership and freedom, can be acquired later in its career.
+A Professional Engineering (PE) license, which allows for higher levels of leadership and freedom, can be acquired later in a career.
 Licensed engineers are called professional engineers (PEs).
 A PE can supervise the work of other engineers, sign in projects and provide services directly.
 State licenses are usually required

-Degree from an ABT-accredited engineering program
+- Degree from an ABT-accredited engineering program

-Relevant work experience, usually at least 4 years
+- Relevant work experience, usually at least 4 years

 After receiving a Bachelor’s Degree, the primary FE examination can be taken.
 The engineers who passed this examination are usually called trained engineers (EITs) or engineer interns (EIS).
 After fulfilling the work experience requirements, EIT and EI can accept the second test, which is known as the policy and practice of engineering (P.E.).